BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk12Lab.md

 2. Why did we add "TripA" to the sequence IDs?
 3. What does megablast do?
 Why did we use it for this lab?
 4. Why did we calculate sequence length and add it to the megablast results?
-5. How would you expect your final results to differ if you do not filter the megablast results by sequence length?
-Now re-run the last few steps on the unfiltered dataset.
-Was your hypothesis supported?
-6. How could you determine which mammals (from Mammalia) were matched to sequences in this dataset?
+5. How could you determine which mammals (from Mammalia) were matched to sequences in this dataset?
+Please reference the specific file you'd use.
+6. Write a few sentences describing the composition and abundance of taxonomic groups in your results, as displayed by your phylogeny.
+7. How do your results compare to Figure 2A in Kosakovsky Pond, et al. 2009?
+What accounts for any differences, if any?
-7. How long did it take you to complete these questions?
+8. How long did it take you to complete these questions?
-8. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.
+9. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.